-"Privatization and Enterprise Performance in China: Evidence from China's State-Owned Enterprises Reform"

-The ownership structure of China's state-owned enterprises (SOEs) has changed dramatically over the past two decades through ownership privatization.
-Studies on the effect of privatization on enterprise performance are usually subject to selection bias and endogeneity problem.
-Based on a panel data of

-SOEs from 1998 to 2004, this paper uses fixed effects model and propensity score matching method to estimate the effect of privatization on enterprise performance, controlling for both time-invariant and time-variant enterprise characteristics.
-It also uses the exogenous demarcation of the Economic and Technological Development Zones where the enterprises locate as identification strategy.
-In addition, it distinguishes the average effect and contemporaneous effect of each round of privatization.
-Within the sample, privatization leads to an overall increase in productivity, profitability, and innovation activity.
-Privatization reduces employment contemporaneously, but enlarges the operation scale in the long run.
+"Privatization and Enterprise Performance: Evidence from China's State-Owned Enterprises Reform" The ownership structure of China's state-owned enterprises (SOEs) has changed dramatically over the past two decades as a result of privatization reform.
+Studies of the effect of privatization on enterprise performance are usually subject to selection bias and endogeneity problems.
+Based on a panel of SOEs from 1998 to 2004, this paper uses s fixed-effects model and propensity score matching method to estimate the effect of privatization on enterprise performance, controlling for both time-invariant and time-variant enterprise characteristics.
+In addition, it distinguishes the average effect of privatization from the contemporaneous effect of each round of privatization.
+Within the sample, privatization leads to an overall increase in productivity, profitability, and innovation activities.
+Privatization reduces employment temporarily, but enlarges the scale of operations in the long run.
 The gain in profitability mainly comes from the reduction in administrative expenses.

-"Export Subsidies and Quality Upgrading: Evidence from Chinese Manufacturing Firms" Although it is well acknowledged that export subsidy is an effective way to prompt the scale of export, its effect on the quality of products of the export firms is less evident.
-This paper examines the effect of export subsidy on firm's quality upgrading behavior in the context of China.
-To avoid potential endogeneity problem, the empirical analysis benefits from exogenous variations in export tax rebate program induced by government fiscal burden during the period of 2000 to 2006.
-Analyses using panel data at the product level show that export subsidy, or export tax rebate has a positive on product quality, product price and investment in advertisement, R&D activities, and human capital accumulation, which are closely related to product quality.
-After controlling for destination country characteristics from the demand side, export subsidy and firm characteristics from the supply side still have explanatory power on product quality.
-In addition, the quality effect of export subsidy is more significant for foreign-invested firms and technology intensive firms.
+"Export Subsidies and Quality Upgrading: Evidence from Chinese Manufacturing Firms" Although it is well acknowledged that export subsidies are an effective way to increase the scale of exports, their effect on the quality of products of the exporting firms has received less attention.
+This paper examines the effect of export subsidy on firms' quality upgrading behavior in China.
+To avoid potential endogeneity problems, the empirical analysis uses exogenous variation in the export tax rebate program in China from 2000 to 2006.
+Analysis using panel data at the product level shows that export subsidies, or export tax rebates, have a positive impact on product quality, product price, investment in advertising, R&D activities, and human capital accumulation.
+The results are robust to controlling for destination country characteristics from the demand side.
+In addition, the effect of export subsidies on product quality is more significant for foreign-invested firms and technology-intensive firms.